code-dot-org/browser/README.md

 2. Go to "Account" > "Certificates, Identifiers & Profiles" -- you should see a list of certificates.
 3. Open the newest (i.e., expiration date that is farthest away) "Developer ID Application" and download it.
 This should download a .cer file.
 4. Open the Keychain Access app (comes with OS X by default).
 Double-click the downloaded .cer file to add it to your keychain.
 5. Examine the certificate in your keychain.
-It should look something like the table below, where the "Developer ID Application" is the outer certificate, and the "Code.org" private key is nested within that certificate. **If your certificate does not contain a private key, you will need to [generate a new certificate](#generating-a-new-developer-id-application) and perform steps 2-5 again.**
+It should look something like the table below, where the "Developer ID Application" is the outer certificate, and the "Code.org" private key is nested within that certificate. **If your certificate does not contain a private key, follow the steps in [Generating a new Developer ID Application](#generating-a-new-developer-id-application) and perform steps 2-5 again.**
    |Name|Kind|Expires|Keychain|
    |----|----|-------|--------|
    |Developer ID Application: Code.org ([codeorg_id_here])|certificate|Mar 13, 2025|login|